 - A training request is approved by an employee’s manager

-- This automatically triggers a subsequent approval request that’s then sent to the HR Director for final confirmation.
+- The approval automatically triggers an approval request, sent to the HR Director for final confirmation.

-- If the training request is declined by the manager, an update request is sent to the employee to modify or add additional information to the request.
+- If the training request is declined by the manager, an update request goes to the employee so they can modify or add additional information to the request.

 With your sheet open: